tjjd4/turret/README.md

   If the `requirements.txt` not found or outdated, you may have to use `pipenv`

   ### Using `pipenv`
+  Using Python virtualenv management tool [pipenv](https://pipenv.pypa.io/en/latest/) to install and isolate python packages from other projects.

   > To install `pipenv`
   > ```bash
   > pip install --user pipenv
   > ```
-  Using Python virtualenv management tool [pipenv](https://pipenv.pypa.io/en/latest/) to install and isolate python package.

   Install the dependencies from `pipfile`